willianantunes/willianantunes.com/content/blog/2021/11/2021-11-03-sso-with-cognito-through-the-authorization-code-grant-type.md

 ## Authorization Code Grant Type on product A

 If you look at products A and B, you'll notice they are Django applications, and both are using Django Template Engine.
-Then they are Multi-Page Apps, not SPA ones.
-As I have a back-end to handle requests, I can use [the Authorization Code grant type](https://auth0.com/docs/authorization/flows/authorization-code-flow) to retrieve the token, but nowadays, this is perfectly fine using [this grant type with PKCE (Proof Key for Code Exchange) on the front-end side with SPA apps](https://auth0.com/docs/authorization/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce).
+Consequently they are Multi-Page Apps, not SPA ones.
+As we have a back-end to handle requests, I can use [the Authorization Code grant type](https://auth0.com/docs/authorization/flows/authorization-code-flow) to retrieve the token, but nowadays, this is perfectly fine using [this grant type with PKCE (Proof Key for Code Exchange) on the front-end side with SPA apps](https://auth0.com/docs/authorization/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce).
 Making this clear, now we can test this flow and see it in action!
 Run the command below:

 ```shellsession
 ▶ docker-compose up functional-testing